 This can be risky, and the rewards can be tremendous or the fallout catastrophic.

-Case in point: this week’s 30th anniversary Nike “Just Do It” ad featuring Colin Kaepernick.
+Case in point: Nike’s 30th anniversary “Just Do It” ad featuring Colin Kaepernick.
 The ad features a closeup of Kaepernick with the caption, “Believe in something.
 Even if it means sacrificing everything.
 Just do it.”

-While the piece just hit on Monday, there has been widespread praise for the move and vocal disapproval, including boycotts of the brand and pockets of consumers burning their Nike gear.
+Naturally, the piece inspired widespread praise as well as vocal disapproval, including boycotts of the brand and pockets of consumers burning their Nike gear.

-Politics aside, it was a bold move for a brand seeking renewed relevance in a politically-charged climate, and time will tell if this manifesto-based marketing strategy pays off.
+Politics aside, it was a bold move for a brand seeking renewed relevance in a politically-charged climate, and it definitely did what a good brand manifesto should: it sparked an emotional response.